 the tax point agreed under the special accounting scheme,

-insurance contracts on which the *de minimis *ESC has been applied are identifiable,
+insurance contracts on which the ESC has been applied are identifiable,

 other sources of income.

 Registration

 The insurer’s date of registration for IPT should be confirmed at the first visit to ensure that registration was effective on the day of receipt of the first taxable premium on or after 1 October 1994.
 If the effective date of registration is incorrect, the register will need to be updated, and consideration will need to be given to the possible loss of revenue and application of penalties.
 Action should be taken, as appropriate, to correct the date of registration and/or address any tax shortfall caused by an incorrect date of registration: see IPT10225.